wplandingkit/docs/wplk_domain.md

 }
 ```

+### Setting the domain owner

+You may choose to assign a user ID as the owner of a domain.
+This will effectively make the user the author of the
+underlying post.

 ## Retrieving an existing domain

 You can retrieve an instance of a domain that already stored in the database using the `WPLK_Domain::get_instance()`